OpenFn/lightning/DEPLOYMENT.md

 - `IS_RESETTABLE_DEMO` - If set to `yes` it allows this instance to be reset to the initial "Lightning Demo" state.
 Note that this will destroy _most_ of what you have in your database!
+- `ALLOW_SIGNUP`: Set to `true` to enable user access to the registration page.
+  Set to `false` to disable new user registrations and block access to the registration page.
+Default is `true`.

 ### Google Oauth2